deadlysyn/terraform-keycloak-aws/README.md

 [standalone-ha.xml](https://github.com/deadlysyn/terraform-keycloak-aws/blob/main/build/keycloak/standalone-ha.xml)
 and
 [docker-entrypoint.sh](https://github.com/deadlysyn/terraform-keycloak-aws/blob/main/build/keycloak/docker-entrypoint.sh)
 have been adjusted to work with ECS out of the box.
-These should suffice in most cases, but may need adjusted based on your requirements.
+These should generally suffice, but may need adjusted based on your requirements.
-You might also want to enable or disable different features, which are controlled in [profile.properties](https://github.com/deadlysyn/terraform-keycloak-aws/blob/main/build/keycloak/profile.properties).
+You might also want to toggle different feature flags, which are controlled in [profile.properties](https://github.com/deadlysyn/terraform-keycloak-aws/blob/main/build/keycloak/profile.properties).